golang/go/src/cmd/compile/README.md

 declarations, and statements.
 The syntax tree also includes position information which is used for error reporting and the creation of debugging information.

-### 2. Type-checking and AST transformations
+### 2. Type checking

+* `cmd/compile/internal/types2` (type checking)

+The types2 package is a port of `go/types` to use the syntax package's AST instead of `go/ast`.

+### 3. IR construction ("noding")

+* `cmd/compile/internal/types` (compiler types)
+* `cmd/compile/internal/ir` (compiler AST)
+* `cmd/compile/internal/typecheck` (AST transformations)
-* `cmd/compile/internal/gc` (create compiler AST, type checking, AST transformations)
+* `cmd/compile/internal/noder` (create compiler AST)

-The gc package includes its own AST definition carried over from when it was written in C. All of its code is written in terms of this AST, so the first thing that the gc package must do is convert the syntax package's syntax tree to the compiler's AST representation.
-This extra step may be refactored away in the future.
+The compiler middle end uses its own AST definition and representation of Go types carried over from when it was written in C. All of its code is written in terms of these, so the next step after type checking is to convert the syntax and types2 representations to ir and types.
+This process is referred to as "noding."

-The gc AST is then type-checked.
-The first steps are name resolution and type inference, which determine which object belongs to which identifier, and what type each expression has.
-Type-checking includes certain extra checks, such as "declared and not used" as well as determining whether or not a function terminates.
+There are currently two noding implementations:

+1. irgen (aka "-G=3" or sometimes "noder2") is the implementation used starting with Go 1.18, and

+2. Unified IR is another, in-development implementation (enabled with `GOEXPERIMENT=unified`), which also implements import/export and inlining.

+Up through Go 1.18, there was a third noding implementation (just "noder" or "-G=0"), which directly converted the pre-type-checked syntax representation into IR and then invoked package typecheck's type checker.
+This implementation was removed after Go 1.18, so now package typecheck is only used for IR transformations.

+### 4. Middle end

+* `cmd/compile/internal/deadcode` (dead code elimination)
+* `cmd/compile/internal/inline` (function call inlining)
+* `cmd/compile/internal/devirtualize` (devirtualization of known interface method calls)
+* `cmd/compile/internal/escape` (escape analysis)

-Certain transformations are also done on the AST.
-Some nodes are refined based on type information, such as string additions being split from the arithmetic addition node type.
-Some other examples are dead code elimination, function call inlining, and escape analysis.
+Several optimization passes are performed on the IR representation: dead code elimination, (early) devirtualization, function call inlining, and escape analysis.

+### 5. Walk

+* `cmd/compile/internal/walk` (order of evaluation, desugaring)

+The final pass over the IR representation is "walk," which serves two purposes:

+1. It decomposes complex statements into individual, simpler statements, introducing temporary variables and respecting order of evaluation.
+This step is also referred to as "order."

+2. It desugars higher-level Go constructs into more primitive ones.
+For example, `switch` statements are turned into binary search or jump tables, and operations on maps and channels are replaced with runtime calls.

-### 3. Generic SSA
+### 6. Generic SSA

-* `cmd/compile/internal/gc` (converting to SSA)
 * `cmd/compile/internal/ssa` (SSA passes and rules)
+* `cmd/compile/internal/ssagen` (converting IR to SSA)

-In this phase, the AST is converted into Static Single Assignment (SSA) form, a lower-level intermediate representation with specific properties that make it easier to implement optimizations and to eventually generate machine code from it.
+In this phase, IR is converted into Static Single Assignment (SSA) form, a lower-level intermediate representation with specific properties that make it easier to implement optimizations and to eventually generate machine code from it.